 Where does your funding come from?

 Fundraisers, such as Mr. Habitat, the Build a Dream auction and Cans for Habitat (aluminum can recycling) are our most dependable forms of funding.
-The ReStore is an increasing source of funds to help build, and will continue to grow.
 Because grant availability is inconsistent, individual donations, plus gifts of building materials and labor are vital.

 How do I donate aluminum cans?

 Can drop off sites are located in Grand Island and several other communities.
 For a complete list of area drop sites call 308-385-5510.